cleavr/cleaverdocs/content/guides/foal.md

 ## Prerequisite

 ### Install Foal on server
-When building you app in production, depending on how you have your build script setup in `package.json`, you may need to install Foal's CLI on your server.
+When building your app in production, depending on how you have your build script setup in `package.json`, you may need to install Foal's CLI on your server.
 If so, SSH into your server and run the following:

 ```bashscript